caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *bool*, *optional*, *default = False*

+    Use only daytime data when calculating which UV cells to flag (and flag only daytime data).

+  **flagonlyday**

+    *bool*, *optional*, *default = False*

     Apply the flags to data taken during day time only.
-Note that all data are used when calculating which UV cells to flag.
+Note that all data are used when calculating which UV cells to flag if vampirisms is set to false.

   **uvmin**